Success Story – Prosthetic Arm, Fort Wayne, Indiana

 Aaron made the decision to amputate his left arm above the elbow in 2012 at Parkview Hospital in Fort Wayne, Indiana.
 At the time, Aaron had been dating his girlfriend, Amy, for about 3 years.
 They have since married and Aaron says that this experience has only made them stronger.

 Having attended Indiana Tech in Fort Wayne, Indiana on a full scholarship, Aaron returned to work at General Dynamics C4 Systems in Fort Wayne as a systems engineer where he troubleshoots software sent over by various software companies across the country.
 Although Aaron was able to adapt as well as he could in his position using only one arm, there were some obvious challenges that he faced which made him wonder if a prosthesis would be beneficial.

-Aaron visited SRT Prosthetic’s office where he met with Mike Schroeder, Senior Lab Supervisor, Sam Santa-Rita, CEO and Prosthetist, and Brooke O’Steen, OTR who collectively make up SRT’s upper extremity team, and spoke with them on what options were out there for an above-elbow amputee.
+Aaron visited SRT Prosthetic’s office where he met with Mike Schroeder, Senior Lab Supervisor, Sam Santa-Rita, and Brooke O’Steen, OTR who collectively make up SRT’s upper extremity team, and spoke with them on what options were out there for an above-elbow amputee.
 Aaron had done a lot of research leading up to this point, and was well aware of the over-use symptoms of his sound arm.
 Aaron was eventually fit with a myoelectric prosthesis with the Utah arm, which included an electric elbow.
 With Aaron’s engineering expertise and technologically-minded personality, he immediately became very intrigued with the functionality of the device and became very involved in the fitting process, learning the mechanics of his prosthesis both inside and out.

 “It’s nice to have a sense of normality again without my right arm being over-worked”, says Aaron.